How to Hack the Cash Envelope System to Forgo Using Cash

 2. Use a Budgeting App Based On the Envelope System

-Envelope system budgeting apps existed way before COVID-19 changed our worlds.
-Goodbudget and Mvelopes are two apps built around this budgeting method.
+Envelope system budgeting apps have been around a while.
+Goodbudget is one app built around this budgeting method.

-The free version of Goodbudget gives you 20 envelopes to manage your spending.
-Its paid version — which costs $7 monthly or $60 annually — offers unlimited envelopes.
-Goodbudget doesn’t sync to your bank account, so you have to manually update your transactions to keep your envelope balances current.
+The free version of Goodbudget gives you 10 envelopes to manage your spending.
+Its paid version — which costs $10 monthly or $80 annually — offers unlimited envelopes and automatically syncs with your bank, so long as its US-based.

 3. Use Multiple Accounts for Different Types of Spending